jpnarchi/canvas-cli-itesm/README.md

 ## Requirements

 - Go 1.21+ (for building from source)
-- A Canvas LMS account with SAML SSO login
+- A Tec de Monterrey student account (e.g., `a01234567@tec.mx`)
+- Your TOTP authenticator app configured for Tec de Monterrey MFA

 ## Installation